Medicare-Eligible Beneficiaries

 Medicare Part D Not Required

 You don't need to enroll in a Medicare Part D prescription drug plan to keep your TRICARE benefits.
-For most TRICARE beneficiaries, there is almost NO advantage to enrolling in a Medicare prescription drug plan.
+For most TRICARE beneficiaries, there's almost NO advantage to enrolling in a Medicare prescription drug plan.
 Before deciding whether or not to enroll in a Medicare prescription drug plan, you should compare it with your TRICARE prescription drug plan.
 Be sure to compare:

 - Monthly premiums